Supporting your Blood with Beetroot

 • Add fresh dill after it is cooked and is cooling down.

-• Make this with fresh ingredients – I have tried this with pre-cooked vaccuum beetroot and passata to save time but it doesn’t taste as nice
+• Make this with fresh ingredients – I have tried this with pre-cooked vacuum beetroot and passata to save time but it doesn’t taste as nice

 • Leave out the feta cheese unless I have friends visiting